Two-Person Bargaining when the Disagreement Point is Private Information: Introduction

 The situation that we analyze differs from the classic bilateral trade model of \cite{MS83}.
-In that model, the players know that disagreement (no trade) can be efficient, and there does not exist an \textit{ex-post} efficient, incentive compatible and individually rational mechanism.
-In our context, many constant mechanisms (which always select the same efficient outcome) satisfy these three conditions; hence, existence is guaranteed and we face the usual multiplicity problem.
-In this context, we study how the bargaining outcome depends on the players' outside options.
-We show that frequently there do not exist efficient \textit{cardinal} mechanisms, i.e., mechanisms in which a player's utility depends in a non-trivial way on her outside option.
+In that model, disagreement (no trade) \textit{can be} efficient, and there does not exist an \textit{ex-post} efficient, incentive compatible and individually rational mechanism.
+In our context, disagreement is inefficient and -as in the example above- the players may even know a lottery that Pareto dominates disagreement for sure.
+Furthermore, there typically are many mechanisms that satisfy these three conditions; in the example, any (constant) mechanism that always selects the same lottery close to 50/50 satisfies them.
+The main result of the present paper is that only such `constant' solutions can satisfy them: `disagreement point independence' holds generically as long as the Pareto frontier is linear.

-Our paper is inspired by \cite{BP09}.
-Essentially, these authors consider the special case of our model in which there are just three alternatives, with the players' ordinal rankings being commonly known and diametrically opposed to each other.
-Like us, the authors ask whether it is possible to uncover the intensity of the bargainers' preferences; however, they are not able to answer this question.
-Our additional assumption, that it is common knowledge that the compromise is inefficient, simplifies the problem and allows us to provide an answer.
-A more detailed comparison with \cite{BP09} is provided in Section 8.